KenACollins/images-search-and-retrieval/README.md

 ### Axios

-I opted to use axios for Ajax calls instead of fetch() since I like the way I can set HTTP request headers in axios although it turned out that the Giphy API key did not need to be passed in an Accept header, just on the URL.
+I opted to use axios for Ajax calls instead of fetch() since I like the way I can set HTTP request headers in axios.

 ### Semantic UI

-I am an engineer (electrical engineer at heart), not a UX designer, so when I need sample designs I rely on Semantic UI, https://semantic-ui.com/.
+I am an engineer (electrical engineer at heart), not a UX designer, so when I need to whip up a proof of concept I rely on Semantic UI, https://semantic-ui.com/.

 ## Features